JL-0514/Tetris/README.md

-A tetris game made in Java.
+A tetris game written in Java.